 - Flaky skin and dull coat, which might have two reasons.
 A lack of Omega-3 fatty acids can cause poor skin and fur in any cat.
 If your cat is obese, it might not be able to reach part of its back to groom itself.

 Being aware of your pet's health is an important part of being a responsible pet owner, and this includes watching for changes in your pet's body.
 If your dog or cat is suffering from any dermatology symptoms, make an appointment with a veterinarian in Council Bluffs and Glenwood.
 Our experienced and professional teams will be happy to care for your dog or cat right away.
-Give us a call in Council Bluffs at (712) 323-0598 or in Glenwood at 712-527-9454 today.
+Give us a call at Animal Clinic of Council Bluffs at (712) 323-0598 or Glenwood Veterinary Clinic at 712-527-9454 today.